kkrugley/OpenSoundDeck/README.md

 # 🔊 OpenSoundDeck

-**Your cross-platform, open-source soundboard for voice chats and streams.
-Inject high-quality audio directly into your microphone input, triggered by global hotkeys.**
+Cross-platform, open-source soundboard for voice chats and streams.
+Inject high-quality audio directly into your microphone input, triggered by global hotkeys.

 ---